VafaeeLab/Dermatology-ML/README.md

 |	|	|	|-- v0003
 ...
  ```
-There is a slice level classification of cells as well which classifies an image as LM/AMH/Non Cancer.
+There is a slice level classification of cells as well which classifies an image as LM/AMH. <br/>
-The excel sheet (.csv) file is uploaded for the same denoting the 3 different classes.<br/>

 ## FOLDERS within this repo<br/>